More details about this document

 - The same dataset published in different catalogs must maintain the same

-. - In case of conflict during federation, the last federated dataset according to the established order will prevail.
+dct:identifier. - In case of conflict during federation, the last federated dataset will prevail according to the established order.

 Note on Implementation